 If an online reviewer posts a negative or fake review under a profile with their actual name, email address, or other identifying information, you can use that personal information to identify them for your cease and desist letter.
 But oftentimes an online reviewer may post a negative review under a fictitious name or special moniker.
 So, how can you then identify them?

 You can consult your business records to see if a verifiable transaction matches the review’s description.
 Be mindful that this can backfire if you are mistaken and incidentally accuse the wrong party of having written the review.
-Again, you should always consult with an experienced internet attorney to explore your options on how to best remove fake online business reviews.
+Again, you should always consult with an experienced extortion lawyer to explore your options on how to best remove fake online business reviews.